 8.2 CAT application pairing

-The M2M UICC may use CAT (as specified in ETSI TS 102 223 [6]) to retrieve the terminal identity (e.g. IMEI, IMEISV, ESN, MEID) and to restrict access to UICC files and services as required.
+The M2M UICC may use CAT (as specified in ETSI TS 102 223 [6]) to retrieve the terminal identity (e.g. IMEI, IMEISV, ESN, MEID, etc.) and to restrict access to UICC files and services as required.

 Annex A (informative): PCB layout for the MFF